Chloe-H/stowed-dotfiles/README.md

 ## To Do

+- Update `.bashrc` so it doesn't complain if `virtualenvwrapper` isn't set up
 - Add a script or something for git exclude files
 - Add Vim setup as a submodule
 - Add links to helpful pages for each configuration